 Is the Snow Monkey Park and the Jigokudani Monkey Park the same thing?

 Yes.
-The park is officially called the ‘Jigokudani Yaen Koen’ or Jigokudani Monkey Park but often referred to as the Snow Monkey Park due to the monkeys ability to survive and thrive in the snow.
-So no need to be confused.
-They are the same thing.
+The park is officially called the ‘Jigokudani Yaen Koen’ or Jigokudani Monkey Park but is often referred to as the Snow Monkey Park due to the monkeys ability to survive and thrive in the snow.
+So there is no need to be confused, as they are the same thing.

 Is the park open everyday?

 Yes.
-The park is open every day of the year* however opening hours vary between winter and other times of the year due to changing weather conditions, hours of light, and seasonal behaviour of the monkeys.
+The park is open every day of the year* – however opening hours vary between winter and other times of the year due to changing weather conditions, hours of light, and seasonal behavior of the monkeys.
 From November to March, the park is open to the public from 09:00 until 16:00.
 From April to October, opening hours are extended to 08:30 until 17:00.

 *The Snow Monkey Park is open 7-days a week and there are no fixed holidays in place.
 In the event of extreme weather, the park could close for the safety of guests and staff but such cases are very rare.

 Do the monkeys come to the park every day, including outside of winter?

 The monkeys are expected at the park everyday of the year, not just in winter.
 The park is situated within the territorial radius of this troop of monkeys meaning that coming into the park is a natural part of their daily activity.
-Furthermore, park rangers incentivize them to come with small amounts of food each day – further information about why they do this can be found on our ‘History of the Jigokudani Monkey Park’ page.
+Furthermore, park rangers incentivize them to come with small amounts of food each day – further information about why they do this can be found on our ‘Snow Monkeys & Their Hot Spring: Why They Love It’ page.
 The troop is referred to as ‘snow monkeys’ due to their renowned ability to live and thrive in the depths of winter however don’t let this mislead you, they are just as comfortable in spring, summer, and autumn and come to the park at all times of the year.